Forrest (singer): Life and career

 Born in Galveston, Texas, where he sang in church during childhood, he moved to Los Angeles, California as a teen and won several contests there as a singer.
 After this stage in his career, he moved to the Netherlands, where he had a hit in 1983 with the song "Rock the Boat", a cover of the Hues Corporation's 1974 No. 1 US hit.
-His version peaked at No. 4 in the UK Singles Chart and in his native United States (No. 9 Hot Dance Club Play).
+His version peaked at No. 4 on the UK Singles Chart and in his native United States at No. 9 on the Hot Dance Club Play chart.

 A second single, "Feel the Need in Me" (originally by the Detroit Emeralds), was a hit in the UK, reaching No. 17.
-A third single, "One Lover (Don't Stop The Show)", peaked at No. 67 in the UK.
+A third single, "One Lover (Don't Stop the Show)", peaked at No. 67 in the UK.

 He and his wife, Manon Thomas, a television presenter had two sons, but later separated, after which he began to concentrate again on music.
 He sang in R.E.S.P.E.C.T., a theatre show, in 2001, dedicated to 1960s soul music.
 He was asked by DJ Roog to front the band Planet Hardsoul, who had a minor hit with their cover of "Where Did Our Love Go".

 In December 2012, Thomas married again, to Diana van Lippen.